Gooseymille10/Open-PisoWifi/README.md

 ## License

-MIT — free to use, modify, and distribute.
+GNU General Public License v3.0 — free to use, modify, and distribute, but derivatives must also be open source under the same license.

 ---